-Today I am sharing 7 kid-friendly activities in Toledo to check out this winter.
+Today I am sharing 7 fun winter activities for kids in Toledo.
 The cold winter months in Northwest Ohio can make you want to hibernate in your home, but these activities encourage learning, exploration and are enjoyable for both kids and parents.
 This winter break we visited many of these places and had a blast!

 1 | Toledo Art Museum